- You can refinance your USDA-guaranteed loan into any other loan type, including conventional, FHA, or VA.

 You also have to meet the requirements of the loan you aspire to get so it wouldn’t hurt to check those out too.

-To ensure your application stands a chance of getting approved, you need to have met the following requirements to ensure you can refinance your USDA loan:
+To ensure that your application is granted, you must have satisfied the following requirements to be able to refinance your USDA loan:

 - The loan must be a 30-year loan unless you’re planning on refinancing to a conventional loan.

 - You must have a credit score above 620 (that varies if you’re on a construction loan).

 - The new loan has to have a monthly rate that is lower than what you’re originally paying.

 - You must have been an occupant of your residence for at least a year.